JacobQuion/Silhouette/README.md

 [PENDING IMAGE]

-This code is for Project Silhouette, an industrial-grade bi-pedal robot made in collaboration with UCI's Biorobotics Laboratory.
-This system integrates precise hardware with advanced software to explore on-the-fly gait analysis, balance correction, and adapative motion profiling utilizing motor control and sensor feedback.
+This repository contains code for Project Silhouette, an industrial-grade bi-pedal robot made in collaboration with UCI's Biorobotics Laboratory.
+This system tightly integrates precise hardware with advanced software to explore on-the-fly gait analysis, balance correction, and adapative motion profiling utilizing motor control and sensor feedback.

 ## **Highlights**
 - FEATURE